Jesper-Hustad/NoPixel-minigame/README.md

 - Shortened loading time.
 - Try again button

+## FiveM version

+You can use this on your FiveM server!
+Check out the README in the fivem-script folder [here](/fivem-script/README.md).

 ## Before creating a PR
 I don't want to add many more features, so just creature comforts and cutting down on the code size.